stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 That's cool, feel free to use [gulp-webpack-es6-pipeline](https://github.com/stevejhiggs/gulp-webpack-es6-pipeline) to do the same thing for normal es6.

+### using custom linting rules

+If you don't like the built in linting rules you can override them in one of two ways:

+* put a tslint.json file in the root of your project
+* set the tsLintFile setting in the options (see options above)

 ### I don't like the defaults and want to set X

 Also fine, feel free to use this as a reference for setting up your own build pipeline.